j20001970/GDMP/README.md

 GDMP is a Godot 3.3+ plugin for utilizing MediaPipe graphs in GDScript.

 ## Getting Started
+1. Clone the repository, remember to **initialize the submodules**.

+    `git submodule update --init --recursive`
-1. Install [Bazelisk](https://docs.bazel.build/versions/main/install-bazelisk.html) or bazel version that meets MediaPipe requirement.
+2. Install [Bazelisk](https://bazel.build/install/bazelisk) or Bazel version that meets MediaPipe requirement.
-2. Refer to [Installation](https://developers.google.com/mediapipe/framework/getting_started/install) for OpenCV and FFmpeg setup.
-3. Locate your Godot executable and run `godot --gdnative-generate-json-api api.json` to get a copy of api.json for current Godot version, then go to `godot-cpp` directory and run:
+3. Follow [godot-cpp README](https://github.com/godotengine/godot-cpp/tree/3.x#updating-the-apijson-file) to generate `api.json` for your Godot version, then go to `godot-cpp` directory and run:

     ```
     python -c "from binding_generator import *; generate_bindings('/path/to/your/api.json', True)"
     ```

-    to generate Godot C++ bindings directly, replacing `/path/to/your/api.json` with the path to your api.json
+    to generate Godot C++ bindings directly, replacing `/path/to/your/api.json` with the path to your `api.json`
-4. Run `setup.py`, the script will apply necessary changes, setup source code and external dependencies in mediapipe workspace.
+4. Run `setup.py`, the script will apply necessary changes and setup source code to `mediapipe` workspace.
-5. Place calculator dependencies in `GDMP/GDMP.bzl`
+5. Add calculator dependencies in `GDMP/GDMP.bzl`
-6. Copy `addons/GDMP` to your project's directory.
+6. Copy `addons` to your Godot project's root directory.

 ## Building for Android
 1. Refer to [Prerequisite](https://developers.google.com/mediapipe/framework/getting_started/android#prerequisite) section for Java and Android SDK & NDK setup.
 2. Copy or symlink godot-lib to `android/libs` as dependency.

-    godot-lib can be obtained from [godotengine.org](https://godotengine.org/download) or from your project's `android/build/libs` if Android build template is installed.
+    godot-lib can be obtained from [godotengine.org](https://godotengine.org/download) or from your Godot project's `android/build/libs` if Android build template is installed.

-3. Build GDMP AAR using Android Studio or gradlew, copy the release variant AAR located in `android/build/outputs/aar` to your project's `android/plugins` directory.
+3. Build GDMP AAR using Android Studio or gradlew, copy the release variant AAR located in `android/build/outputs/aar` to your Godot project's `android/plugins` directory.
-4. Copy `plugins/GDMP.gdap` to your project's `android/plugins` directory.
+4. Copy `plugins/GDMP.gdap` to your Godot project's `android/plugins` directory.
 5. Run:

     ```
     build.py android
     ```

-    to build android library, generated file will be located in `mediapipe/bazel-bin/GDMP/android`, copy the library to your project's `addons/GDMP/libs/android/arm64-v8a`
+    to build android library, then copy `mediapipe/bazel-bin/GDMP/android/libGDMP.so` to your Godot project's `addons/GDMP/libs/android/arm64-v8a`

     (Optional) also copy `libopencv_java3.so` to the project and add it as GDNative library dependencies if OpenCV is used in calculators.

 ## Building for iOS
 1. Comment out `macos` and `ios` part of select() in `srcs` and `deps` attributes from `resource_util` in `mediapipe/mediapipe/util/BUILD`, this step is required before the ambiguous match problem is solved.
 2. Use [Tulsi](https://tulsi.bazel.build) project to generate Xcode project.
-3. Build `GDMP` static framework target, copy the library from the framework to your project's `addons/GDMP/libs/ios` **and rename it with .a extension**, so that Godot will treat it like static library instead of dynamic when exporting to Xcode.
+3. Build `GDMP` static framework target, copy the library from the framework to your Godot project's `addons/GDMP/libs/ios` **and rename it with .a extension**, so that Godot will treat it like static library instead of dynamic when exporting to Xcode.

     (Optional) also copy `opencv2.a` to the project and add it as GDNative library dependencies if OpenCV is used in calculators.
 4. After exporting Godot project to Xcode, add necessary frameworks in order to build the app, and go to `Other Linker Flags` in `Build Settings` to force load the static library, for example: